MicrosoftDocs/power-platform/power-virtual-agents/guidance/project-planning.md

 ### Bot building

-1. Building out related content for chatbot use cases.
+1. Building out related content for copilot use cases.
 1. Content creation and development tasks.

 ### Rhythm of Business (ROB)